mui/material-ui/docs/src/pages/guides/composition/composition.md

 Some components such as `ButtonBase` (and therefore `Button`) require access to the underlying DOM node.
 This was previously done with `ReactDOM.findDOMNode(this)`.
 However `findDOMNode` was deprecated (which disqualifies its usage in react's concurrent mode) in favour of component refs and ref forwarding.

+It is therefore necessary that the components you pass to the `component` prop can hold refs.
+This includes:
+- class components
+- ref forwarding components (`React.forwardRef`)
+- built-in components e.g. `div` or `a`

+If this is not the case we will issue a prop type warning similar to:
+> Invalid prop `component` supplied to ButtonBase.
+Expected an element type that can hold a ref.

+In addition react will also issue a warning.

+To find out if the material-ui component you're using has this requirement check out the the props API documentation for that component.
+If you need to forward refs the expected type for the `component` will have a <sup>*</sup> next to it and the description will link to this section.

+# caveat with React.StrictMode or React.unstable_ConcurrentMode

 If you pass class components to the `component` and don't run in strict mode you won't have to change anything since we can safely use `ReactDOM.findDOMNode`.
 For function components you have to wrap your component however in `React.forwardRef`: